AxelDeneu/hey/README.md

 # Hey!

-Get a notification when this boring command is done! (yes, "hey!" is the name of my package, don't blame me...)
+Get a notification when this boring command is done! (yes, "hey!" is the name of my package, don't blame me...).
+If you're having some issues with my tool or if you want to add somes features, open an issue ;)

 ## Getting Started